awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 If you require fine\-grained access control over the `SecureString` parameters in your account, you should use a customer managed key to protect and restrict access to these parameters\.
 We also recommend using AWS CloudTrail to monitor `SecureString` parameter activities\.

 For more information, see the following topics:
-+ [Policy Evaluation Logic](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) in the *IAM User Guide*
++ [Policy evaluation logic](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) in the *IAM User Guide*
 + [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*
-+ [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html) in the *AWS CloudTrail User Guide*
++ [Viewing events with CloudTrail Event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html) in the *AWS CloudTrail User Guide*